mikelegajda/sustainable_logistics/README.md

-# Digitalizatiion and Sustainable logistics course
+# Digitalization and Sustainable logistics course